Kaaveh/kotlin-web-site/docs/topics/arrays.md

 | [`LongArray`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-long-array/) | `long[]`|
 | [`ShortArray`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-short-array/) | `short[]`|

 These classes have no inheritance relation to the `Array` class, but they have the same set of functions and properties.

-Here is an example of using a primitive-type array:
+This example creates an instance of  the `IntArray` class:

 ```kotlin
 fun main() {